 LITCHFIELD HISTORICAL SOCIETY

 School and Youth Programs

 Our inquiry-based programs use Litchfield's rich history as a window to explore national historical themes.
 Using primary sources from our archives and artifact collection, our programs are created to align with the CT Elementary and Secondary Social Studies Frameworks and your classroom, homeschool, or youth group needs.

 - Price \$5 per student / per program

 - Chaperones free

 - Minimum group size is 6 students

 - One chaperone is required for every 10 students

 - All programs last 45 mins 1 hour

-- Reservations are required for all groups and should be made no later than 2 weeks beforehand

 - Facilities are wheelchair accessible

-To Schedule a Program: